fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_subaward_grouped.md

         + `filters` (required, AdvancedFilterObject) These filters are applied at the Subaward level (`children`).
 They will not affect the Prime Awards (`results`) themselves
-        + `fields` (required, SpendingBySubawardFields) The field names to include for `children` objects (Subawards) the response.
+        + `fields` (required, SpendingBySubawardFields) The field names to include for `children` objects (Subawards) in the response.
         + `limit`: 5 (optional, number)
             The number of `results` (Prime Awards) to include per page.
 The number of `children` (Subawards) objects will always be limited to 10
             + Default: 10